nealbarshes-protocols/nealbarshes-protocols.github.io/index.md

 ## Our team has been recognized for earning _patient trust_.

-Please apply these principles to help foster trust among our patients and your colleagues.
+Please apply [these principles](https://nealbarshes-protocols.github.io/Protocols_AllPatients/#habits-that-lead-to-satisfied-patients-that-trust-you) to help foster trust among our patients and your colleagues.

 ## Our team has been recognized for _high quality teaching_.

-These are our orientation materials for [general surgery residents, vascular residents, and vascular fellows](https://nealbarshes.github.io/Team/OrientationResidentsFellows/), and for [medical students](https://nealbarshes.github.io/Team/OrientationStudents/).
+All our faculty are dedicated to surgical education.
+Our staff surgeons has been recognized with multiples awards for teaching efforts and have held educational leadrship positions within the College.
+Here you can find our orientation materials for [general surgery residents, vascular residents, and vascular fellows](https://nealbarshes-protocols.github.io/OrientationResidentsFellows/), and for [medical students](https://nealbarshes-protocols.github.io/OrientationStudents/).